Measuring the influence of beliefs in belief networks: Introduction

 More formally, belief networks are networks in which nodes represent belief variables and edges represent couplings or interactions between two beliefs at a functional level.
 Strength of the couplings determines the probability that beliefs are in consistent states \citep{dalegeChangingBeliefsScientific2021}.
 A positive coupling between two beliefs indicates that on a population level, if we find a person holding one belief, the likelihood that the same person will hold a second belief is increased.
 Therefore, we can say that two beliefs have influence over one another, but also remain agnostic about the mechanism of causal effects driving this influence \citep{brandtEvaluatingBeliefSystem2021}.
-Belief networks approach is consistent with the idea that individuals have some level of cognitive organization of various beliefs and values \citep{boutylineBeliefNetworkAnalysis2017a,dalegeFormalizedAccountAttitudes2016a} and with the classical social constraint approaches \citep{zallerNatureOriginsMass1992a,converse1964nature}.
-Belief network methods do not start with\textit{ a prior}i conceptions of how beliefs ought to be organized and network models allow multiple organizational schemas to emerge in different subgroups of the investigated samples.

 Using AE framework to model belief networks gives us two important formal properties: energy and temperature.
 Energy of the network can be understood as formalization of the concept of potential dissonance.
 Potential dissonance refers to the actual inconsistency between beliefs which is translated into felt dissonance if enough attention is given \citep{dalegeChangingBeliefsScientific2021}.
 Stable, consistent belief networks have lower energy.
 Probability that the state of any given belief will be in accordance with other beliefs in the network depends on how much attention is focused on the attitude object.
 Attention therefore represents the strength of the interdependence between beliefs and it has an analogous effect on the network as inverse temperature has on thermodynamic systems.
-Lower temperature corresponds to a state in which higher attention is given to the attitude object.
-Therefore, if temperature is high, beliefs are randomly associated and if temperature is low, beliefs are systematically organized in a belief network \citep{dalegeAttitudinalEntropyAE2018a,vandermaasPolarizationIndividualsHierarchical2020,dalegeChangingBeliefsScientific2021}.
+Lower temperature corresponds to a state in which higher attention is given to the attitude object \citep{dalegeAttitudinalEntropyAE2018a,vandermaasPolarizationIndividualsHierarchical2020,dalegeChangingBeliefsScientific2021}.

 These formal properties of belief networks are important as we do not expect to find the same distribution of node influence in belief networks with different levels of consistency and different temperatures.
 To test this assumption, we will estimate multiple belief networks for different social groups for which we expect different levels of energy and temperature and examine if the average belief influence is associated with these formal properties of belief networks between groups.
 This association is crucial for the validity of influence measurement, because once it is confirmed, further attempts to explain why certain beliefs are influential (or not) in a specific belief system may be based on the notions of dissonance, consistency, and attention of that system.
 This is especially relevant to the issue of belief or attitude change, where influential beliefs may be targets of interventions, and recent work has established that change is more likely in high-energy networks \citep{dalegeChangingBeliefsScientific2021}.